The Internetization of Cotnent -- A Video Lecture

 Today I gave a short lecture on a subject that I think a lot of people would find interesting and maybe even insightful, especially if you are a content consumer, content creator, or both.

-Here is a 5-6 minute video of me giving a lecture at the course I'm attending on the internetization of content, AKA, of content being more uploaded and consumed on digital platforms, rather on books and any other physical form.
+Here is a 5-6 minute video of me giving a lecture at the course I'm attending on the internetization of content, which is the trend of more and more content being uploaded and consumed on digital platforms, rather than on books and other physical forms.

 Here is the video and its key points.

-3. Talking about exposure -- even if you are to write a book in English, people are likelier to find your content online than finding your book and buying it, given how many books there are on sale.
-People can easier-ally and better-ly find your content through articles, and still gain revenue through advertisements/affiliate marketing.
-Besides, financially-speaking, it is cheaper and more efficient to manage a blog than a collection of books not many will be willing to read for long, as blog articles are much shorter than books, obviously.
+3. When it comes to exposure, even if you write a book in English, people are more likely to find your content online than to find your book and buy it, given how many books are on sale.
+People can more easily and better find your content through articles, and still generate revenue through advertisements and affiliate marketing.
+Besides, financially speaking, it is cheaper and more efficient to manage a blog than a collection of books that not many people will be willing to read for long, as blog articles are much shorter than books, obviously.